inventables/x-carve-instructions/upgrade/step8/step8.md

  </table>

-<p> Start by disconnecting the green terminal blocks from the X-Controller and removing the Sideboard Kit.
-You'll need to loosen the screws holding down the drag chain. <br> </p>
+<p> Start by powering off the X-Controller and disconnecting the green terminal blocks.
+You'll need to remove the sideboard and loosen the screws holding down the drag chain.

+If you have the dust shoe installed, detach the dust shoe from the z-axis and raise the pole arm out of the bracket.
+Set this aside to reinstall later.<br> </p>

 <img src="photos/IMG_6310.JPG">